-- 19. In September 2021, the Commission staff commenced a risk-based initiative to investigate whether registrants were properly retaining business-related messages sent and received on personal devices.
-Respondent cooperated with the investigation by voluntarily interviewing a sampling of senior personnel from Respondent, and reviewing messages found on the individuals' personal devices.
-These personnel subject to review included senior leadership, such as managing directors and vice presidents. - 20.
-The Commission staff's investigation uncovered off-channel communications at various seniority levels within Respondent.
-The investigation determined that certain of the broker-dealer personnel sampled had engaged in at least some level of off-channel communications. - 21.
-Overall, Respondent's personnel sent and received numerous off-channel communications, involving other Respondent personnel, brokerage customers and other participants in the securities industry.
-Within Respondent, certain managing directors sent or received off-channel communications.
+17. In September 2021, the Commission staff commenced a risk-based initiative to investigate whether broker-dealers were properly retaining business-related messages sent and received on personal devices.
+Respondent cooperated with the investigation by voluntarily interviewing a sampling of senior personnel and gathering and reviewing messages found on the individuals' personal devices.
+These personnel included senior leadership, such as senior executives, senior managing directors, and managing directors.

+18. The Commission staff's investigation found off-channel communications at various senior levels within Respondent.
+The investigation determined that nearly all its personnel sampled had engaged in at least some level of off-channel communications.

+19. Overall, personnel sent and received numerous off-channel communications involving other personnel, Respondent's brokerage customers, and/or other participants in the securities industry.
+Within Respondent, certain senior personnel participated in off-channel communications.